yale-redcap/yes3-exporter/README.md

 5. Once you have selected your options, click ![](media/4f49fd820f5d9cb8ead41600d90d09c9.png) to save your changes.

-6. Select *Export Items* in the display setting to add forms/fields to the export specification.
+6. Select **'Export Items'** in the display setting to add forms/fields to the export specification.

 <img src="media/Export_Settings_Red_Box.png"  width="75%" height="75%">